Want to hire Java developer? Then you should know!

 Apache Maven

 Apache Maven is a powerful build automation tool widely used in Java projects.
 It simplifies the build process and manages project dependencies.
-Maven provides a standard project structure, easy dependency management, and a vast repository of open-source libraries, making it an essential tool for Java developers.
+Maven provides a standard project structure, easy dependency management, and a vast repository of open-source libraries, making it an essential tool for businesses that want to hire Java developers with expertise in managing complex build processes and dependencies in Java applications.

 JUnit